Work more effectively with First Nations, Métis and Inuit peoples by learning about traditional teachings, theories, and practices.

 Explore the cultural insights and strengths essential for the creation of a healthy future for the next seven generations.

 The department excels in the innovative and land-based teaching of Indigenous knowledge.
-Students have access to Elders and a designated lounge where academic assistance is readily available.
+Indigenous students at the University of Sudbury have access to specific support services and bursaries, the Indigenous Nishnaabe-gkendaaswin Teg arbour, and a designated lounge where academic assistance is readily available.

 Education, environment, natural resources, arts, history, research, health, law, politics, social work, public, private, and non-governmental organizations (NGO) sectors, provincial or federal government, within First Nations communities, urban aboriginal organizations, aboriginal relations branches of resource-based private corporations.